FlashVideo: Flowing Fidelity to Detail for Efficient High-Resolution Video Generation: Ablation

-\textbf{Latent degradation strength.} The latent degradation strength, represented by the NOISE step in equation~\ref{eq:lq-formulation}, quantifies the degree of degradation applied to the first stage video latent.
+We find that latent degradations below 500 noise steps lead the model to ``cheat'' and fail to correct first‑stage artifacts.
+To identify an effective strength, we conduct a noise‑step search over the 600–900 interval (upper half of Table~\ref{table:latent_deg}) and observe that the 650–750 window consistently delivers the best artifact removal and visual content preservation.
+Accordingly, we adopt the 650–750 noise‑step range for our final training regime (results shown in the lower half of Table~\ref{table:latent_deg}).
+The qualitative visualizations further support this analysis.
 As shown in Figure~\ref{fig:ab_inf}~(c), at lower degradation levels, the enhanced video retains higher fidelity to the original input.
 This preservation of fidelity, while beneficial for maintaining overall content integrity, can impede the repair of artifacts and restrict the generation of finer details, such as those seen in fingers, guitar strings, and surface textures.
 On the other hand, increasing the noise strength promotes the generation of additional visual details.
 Yet, if the noise is excessive, it can distort structures or introduce blurriness, due to the inherent limitations of Stage \Romannum{2}'s generative capacity.
-During the initial training phase, a broad noise step range of 600-900 is utilized.
-From this, we evaluate the model performance under various noise steps (as shown in the upper lower part of Table~\ref{table:latent_deg}).
-It is identified that the range of 650-750 yields satisfactory results consistent with visual observation.
-Consequently, in the following stages of the training process, a narrower range is employed and final performance is shown in the upper lower part of Table~\ref{table:latent_deg}.

-Based on the analysis above, we recommend setting NFE within the range of 4 to 6, CFG between 10 and 13, and NOISE in the range of 650 to 750.
-These settings should be adjusted according to the video quality produced in the first stage and the user's specific preferences.